jjfeng520/Mochimoji-Mac/README.md

 *This current version/repo includes the webcam feature!
 See [my other repo](https://github.com/jjfeng520/Mochimoji) for the Windows version.*

-**NOTE: Mochimoji's login/registration feature saves the user account info under the filepath: C:/Desktop/MochimojiUsers.**
+**NOTE: Mochimoji's login/registration feature saves the user account info under the filepath: C:/Desktop/MochimojiUsers.
+Due to time constraints (one week to learn Unity + new technologies), some of the features are not best practices.**

 ### Resources
 #### Unity Asset Store